github/training-kit/README.md

 **We’re eager to work with you**, our user community to improve these materials and develop new ones.
 Here's how you can help:

-- **You spotted a mistake:** please feel free to fork the repository and submit a change via Pull Request (not sure how to do that, [we have a course for you](https://services.github.com/on-demand/)).
+- **You spotted a mistake:** please feel free to fork the repository and submit a change via a Pull Request (not sure how to do that?
+[We have a course for you](https://services.github.com/on-demand/)).
 - **You have an idea to make it better:** we :heart: new ideas!
 We invite you to open a new [Issue](https://github.com/github/training-kit/issues) if you want to talk about it, or you can [fork this repository](https://help.github.com/articles/working-with-forks/) and submit your idea via a Pull Request.
 - **You just want to help:** check out the [open issues](https://github.com/github/training-kit/issues) for projects you can tackle, review an [open pull request](https://github.com/github/training-kit/pulls), or check out [the project ROADMAP](https://github.com/github/training-kit/projects/1).